jmcnichol/measles-canada/README.md

 `simulator.R` contains all the code necessary to run the model.

-`\Shiny` contains code relevent to the R Shiny app implementation found here: https://jmcn.shinyapps.io/measles-canada/
+`/Shiny` contains code relevent to the R Shiny app implementation found here: https://jmcn.shinyapps.io/measles-canada/